arohner/datomic-compound-index/README.md

 (dci/search-range db :event/user-at-type [1234 1426550400000 {:partial? true}] [1234 1426636800000 {:partial? true}])
 ```

+Under the covers, :partial? searches work by creating a partial
+index-key (i.e. a string shorter than the 'full' key), and then doing
+a substring match on values stored in the DB.
+Datomic indices are used
+(d/seek-datoms, and d/index-range, respectively), so these are
+efficient.

 # Limitations

 - index-key does not automatically update the compound index attribute when any of 'source' attributes change.
-- Using index-key with {:partial? true} won't work in d/q, unless you're searching for a completely specified key, because d/q doesn't support substring matches.
+- Using index-key with {:partial? true} won't work in d/q because d/q doesn't support substring matches.
 - keys are sorted & searched via string representation, lexographically.
 - datomic supports using re-find in a database function, but AFAICT, there's no way for it to use an index, so avoid re-find.